metayeti/Lime/README.md

 To build the demo, read the build instructions in [`/demo/`](/demo/).

+## Notes

-Ideally used for small datafiles but large datafiles (2GB and beyond) are supported.
-Even with big datafiles, unpacking should be fast but packing can take a while as this implementation writes compressed data into a temporary file first and then writes that compressed data into the datafile.
-If you're dealing with enormous sets of data, consider using another format.
+Ideally, Lime is used for small datafiles but large datafiles (2GB and beyond) are supported.
+Packing enormous (individual) resource files is not recommended as Unlime expands each queried resource fully into memory (streaming is not supported).
+Packing lots of small resources is fine but packing may take a while when using compression.
+If dealing with large datafiles, it is recommended to turn off compression until deployment.

 ## Thanks